Apostille USA

 Important Notes for Birth Certificate Requests

 When requesting a Nevada birth certificate, make sure you have all necessary documents ready, follow the application process accurately, and be prepared for the processing time it may take.
+Certificates issued by the office can only be released to those authorized in the application.
+Applicants should verify their eligibility and identity before submitting the request, as only official certificates issued by the relevant department are valid.
 Completing the application fully is important, as incomplete forms will not be processed.
 Remember that additional copies can be obtained for $25 each, following the initial $38 fee for the first certificate.
+The Health District does not offer same day service for birth certificates.

 Required Documents List

 To request a Nevada birth certificate, a valid photo ID is required.
-When applying, make sure to have the following in order:
+When applying, make sure to have the following documents listed in order:

-- Proof of Relationship: Some applications may require proof of relationship to the individual on the birth certificate.
+2. Proof of Relationship: Some applications may require proof of relationship to the individual on the birth certificate.
+If you are not the person listed on the birth certificate, proof of relationship may be required, such as a marriage certificate for a spouse.

 Application Process Overview

 For a streamlined application experience when requesting a Nevada birth certificate, it is crucial to familiarize yourself with the specific requirements and procedures outlined by the issuing authority.
-When applying for birth certificates in Clark County from 1973 to present, you can choose to submit your request online, by mail, or in person.
+When applying for birth certificates in Clark County, note that the Southern Nevada Health District has birth certificates for Clark County births from 1973 to the present.
+You can choose to submit your request online, by mail, or in person.
+Applications are processed as they are received.
 Make sure to have valid photo identification and proof of relationship handy, as these may be necessary for the application process.
 Incomplete applications will not be processed, so make certain all required documents are included to avoid delays.
 Remember, a $10 non-refundable search fee is charged for records not found during the search.
-Payment options accepted include cash, debit, Visa, MasterCard, money order, cashier's checks, or business checks; personal checks are not accepted.
+Payment options accepted include cash, debit, Visa, MasterCard, money order, cashier’s checks, or business checks; personal checks are not accepted.

 Processing Time Expectations

-- Mail orders for birth certificates are usually sent out within 1-2 business days after payment.
+2. Mail orders for birth certificates are usually sent out within 1-2 business days after payment, but delivery can take several weeks.

 Frequently Asked Questions